nathanwbrei/surrogate_toolkit/examples/mlflow_rest/demo_mlflow_host/README.md

     ```
     mlflow ui --dev
     ```
 3. Run Postman or phasm-example-rest to connect to this server.
-If you launch the example inside the container, run the container with `--network host` option
+If you launch the example inside the container, run the container with `--network host` option.
     ```
     docker run --it --network host -v ${PWD}:/app <docker_image_id>
     ```